eProsima/Fast-DDS-docs/docs/fastdds/use_cases/well_known_deployments/well_known_deployments.rst

 each other, so they can start sharing user data right away, avoiding the EDP phase.

 A complete description of the feature can be found at :ref:`discovery_static`.
-There is also a fully functional helloworld example implementing STATIC EDP in the `examples/cpp/dds/StaticHelloWorldExample <https://github.com/eProsima/Fast-DDS/tree/master/examples/cpp/dds/StaticHelloWorldExample>`_ folder.
+There is also a fully functional hello world example implementing STATIC EDP in the `examples/cpp/static_edp_discovery <https://github.com/eProsima/Fast-DDS/tree/master/examples/cpp/static_edp_discovery>`_ folder.

 The following subsections present an example configuration where a Publisher in